17 Ancient Metagenomic Pipelines

 • This can also be evaluated by the N50 or L75 columns (as described in the De novo assembly chapter).

-• fastani and closest_placement_taxonomy - these can tell you if your particular bin has a genome very similar to existing species in taxonomic databases
+• fastani and closest_placement_taxonomy - these can tell we if our particular bin has a genome very similar to existing species in taxonomic databases

 • warnings - for specific comments on each assignment

-Let’s clean up your working directory by removing all the data and output from this chapter.
+Let’s clean up our working directory by removing all the data and output from this chapter.

 The command below will remove the /<PATH>/<TO>/ancient-metagenomic-pipelines directory as well as all of its contents.